Nigam2004/JavaScript-Oops-Concept/README.md

 //
 ```

+[Prototype]
-[Prototype] :-JavScript is a prototype and Object based language.In JavaScript, objects can inherit features from one another via prototypes.
+JavScript is a prototype and Object based language.In JavaScript, objects can inherit features from one another via prototypes.
 Every object has its own property called a prototype.
 Note:-->Hoisting is working with constructer Function

 ```